axelv/crypto/README.md

 - Use header files to centralize all constants and types you use in your *.c-files

 ##Possible further optimisations (for DSP phase):
-- Montgomery Mult:8bit operands should be changed to 32 bit in the future (might give boost to efficiency).
+- Montgomery Mult:change 8 bit operands to 32 bit in the future (might give boost to efficiency).
+[Very difficult]
-- Exponentiation: We mostly need squaring so maybe implement a more efficient MontSq(x) instead of MontMult(x,x)
+- Exponentiation: We mostly need squaring so maybe implement a more efficient MontSq(x) instead of MontMult(x,x) [Fairly easy]